drzcode/sam-local-windows-install/README.md

 ### Invoke Lambda with an Event file

-To test SAM Local, execute: `sam local invoke -e event.json`.
+To test SAM Local, execute `npm test` or `sam local invoke -e event.json`.

 ![Node](install_pics/SAM_Local_08.PNG)

-The first time you run SAM local, you will need to share access to your drive.
+The first time you run SAM Local, you will need to share access to your C: drive.

 ![Docker](install_pics/SAM_Local_06.PNG)